Atomic bombings of Hiroshima and Nagasaki: Events on the ground

 Although the bomb was more powerful than the one used on Hiroshima, its effects were confined by hillsides to the narrow Urakami Valley.
 Of 7,500 Japanese employees who worked inside the Mitsubishi Munitions plant, including "mobilized" students and regular workers, 6,200 were killed.
 Some 17,000–22,000 others who worked in other war plants and factories in the city died as well.
-Casualty estimates for immediate deaths vary widely, ranging from 22,000 to 75,000.
-At least 35,000–40,000 people were killed and 60,000 others injured.
-In the days and months following the explosion, more people died from their injuries.
-Because of the presence of undocumented foreign workers, and a number of military personnel in transit, there are great discrepancies in the estimates of total deaths by the end of 1945; a range of 60,000 to 80,000 can be found in various studies.
+The 1946 Manhattan Project report estimated 39,000 dead and 25,000 injured, and the 1951 U.S.-led Joint Commission report estimated 39,214 dead and 25,153 injured; Japanese-led reconsiderations in the 1970s estimated 70,000 dead in Nagasaki by the end of the year.
+A modern estimate by the Radiation Effects Research Foundation (RERF) estimates a city population of 250,000 to 270,000 at the time of the bombing, of which 60,000 to 80,000 died by the end of the year.

 Unlike Hiroshima's military death toll, only 150 Japanese soldiers were killed instantly, including 36 from the 134th AAA Regiment of the 4th AAA Division.
-At least eight Allied prisoners of war (POWs) died from the bombing, and as many as thirteen may have died.
-The eight confirmed deaths included a British POW, Royal Air Force Corporal Ronald Shaw, and seven Dutch POWs.
-One American POW, Joe Kieyoomia, was in Nagasaki at the time of the bombing but survived, reportedly having been shielded from the effects of the bomb by the concrete walls of his cell.
-There were 24 Australian POWs in Nagasaki, all of whom survived.
+At least eight Allied prisoners of war (POWs)—British Royal Air Force Corporal Ronald Shaw, and seven Dutch POWs—were killed, and as many as thirteen may have died.
+American POW Joe Kieyoomia survived, reportedly having been shielded from the effects of the bomb by the concrete walls of his cell.
+The 24 Australian POWs in Nagasaki survived.